-4. NR has 4 published human clinical studies.
+2. NR has at least 4 published human clinical studies.
 NMN has 0.

-NMN’s only published trials are in mice and rats.* NR has at least 4 published clinical trials and all of them confirm NR is a safe and effective way of increasing NAD in people.
+NR has at least four published clinical trials and all of them confirm NR is a safe and effective way of increasing NAD in people.
+NMN’s only published trials are in mice and rats.*

 Despite NMN being sold as a pill to people, NMN is frequently studied through injections in rodents.
 In preclinical NR trials, it’s most commonly added to food or water.
 Plus, in all of NR’s published human trials it was administered in capsule form, which represents the recommended way of taking NR as a vitamin.*

 There aren’t any human studies comparing NR to NMN (because NMN doesn’t have any clinical trials), but we do have them in animal models.
-And there the evidence is clear: NR is a more efficient way of increasing NAD.
-That’s because NR and NMN are structurally different in one very important way: NR can get directly into the cell, and NMN can’t.
+And there the evidence shows that NR is a more efficient way of increasing NAD.
 [1–4]